 - 3. Elementary specialists shall have on an average a student contact day no longer than the average student contact day of other intermediate teachers.
 Elementary specialists who teach prior to or after the normal student contact day shall be given compensatory time within the student contact day.
 Such time shall count as compensatory non-student contact time only if it is provided in at least thirty (30) minute blocks. - 4.
-Elementary cCounselors shall not have extra-duty assignments beyond those duties in the counselor job description or typically assigned to all teachers at their level. - 5.
-Job sharing assignments: The District will endeavor to assign preparation time on a basis that will equalize the teachers' responsibilities. - 6.
+Counselors shall not have extra-duty assignments beyond those duties in the counselor job description or typically assigned to all teachers at their level.
+In the event a building administrator, after meeting with a representative(s) of the Association (per Section B.2.), requires a counselor to cover a preparation period for a classroom teacher, the content of these preparation coverage periods shall be counseling-related curriculum.
+No counselor shall cover more than five (5) preparation periods in any one (1) week.

+- 5. Job sharing assignments: The District will endeavor to assign preparation time on a basis that will equalize the teachers' responsibilities. - 6.
 Initial schedules (including staff start and stop times, student arrival and departure times, teacher transition and relief times, and teacher preparation times) shall be provided to employees prior to the first student contact day of each school year.
-Each building administrator will be responsible for developing a schedule that ensures that members will be given an opportunity to attend to personal /health needs.
-This schedule will ensure that members have this opportunity at least once within a four hour period.
+Each building administrator will be responsible for developing a schedule that ensures that members will be given an opportunity to attend to personal/heath needs.
+This schedule will ensure that members have this opportunity at least once within a four-(4) hour period.
 The Association shall be provided copies of the building schedules by the second week of school. - 7.
 Teachers who assume the responsibility for setting their own schedules or for designing a program must receive District approval each school year for the schedule or program design.
 And, in these cases, it shall be the individual teacher's responsibility to build appropriate prep time into their schedule.